samueldelesque/dm_legal/partner/en/partner.md

 **SECTION F: INDEMNITY**

-In addition of any indemnity granted to DAILYMOTION under the TOU, PARTNER agrees, at its own expense, to indemnify, hold harmless and, at DAILYMOTION's option, defend DAILYMOTION and its affiliates from and against any and all third party claims relating to losses, claims, damages, liabilities, judgments, settlements,costs and/or expenses (including lawyers' fees and expenses from litigation), associated with or arising out of (i) any breach by PARTNER of the obligations, representations and warranties contained herein and (ii) any use by PARTNER of the Widget.
+In addition of any indemnity granted to DAILYMOTION under the TOU, PARTNER agrees, at its own expense, to indemnify, hold harmless and, at DAILYMOTION's option, defend DAILYMOTION and its affiliates from and against any and all third party claims relating to losses, claims, damages, liabilities, judgments, settlements, costs and/or expenses (including lawyers' fees and expenses from litigation), associated with or arising out of (i) any breach by PARTNER of the obligations, representations and warranties contained herein and (ii) any use by PARTNER of the Widget.

 **SECTION G: GENERAL TERMS**